-Thinking back on the first year it had its share of ups and downs.
+Thinking back on our first year it had its share of ups and downs.
 Even the year prior to getting married was filled with trials, stress, and uncertainty.
 In some part getting married closed the door on a lot of hard things.
-As we finally settled into our own place, the wedding was over and all the planning, we were able to enjoy a time of relaxation and togetherness on our honeymoon.
+As we finally settled into our own place, the wedding was over and all the planning, and we were able to enjoy a time of relaxation and togetherness on our honeymoon.
 Overall life began to move into a less complicated routine.
 During the summer we both worked long hours and spent the weekends visiting family and friends.
-We capped off that busy season with a camping trip to Holly, Michigan with my parents over labour day weekend.
+We capped off that busy season with a camping trip to Holly, Michigan with my parents over Labour Day weekend.

 The harder parts of marriage began in the fall.
-I finished my summer job in August and headed back to full-time Universty and Michael began looking for a new job before being laid off for the winter.
-The uncertainty of income is always a stressful time, couple that with applying and interviewing for new positions.
+I finished my summer job in August and headed back to full-time Universty while Michael began looking for a new job before being laid off over winter.
+The uncertainty of income is always a stressful time.
+Couple that with applying and interviewing for new positions.
 Around the same time, Michael’s grandmother became very ill and passed away at the end of October.
 Personally, I’ve never experienced someone close to me losing such a dear person.
 Walking through this time of grief with Michael was at times challenging as I tried my best to be supportive but knowing I could only be so much to him.
 October is also when I have my midterms, I was missing class due to family matters and trying to stay on top of studying.
 The hard part was all the changes going on in our lives, some good like a new job with benefits and others heartbreaking and life changing.

-Only a few weeks later Michael’s beloved Honda Civic was destroyed by a deer, not to mention prior to this he had gotten stuck in the ditch during a snowstorm.
+Only a few weeks later Michael’s beloved Honda Civic (pictured below) was destroyed by a deer.
+Prior to this, he had gotten stuck in the ditch during a blinding snowstorm on his way to work over treacherous back roads.
 Again I am so grateful he was safe!
 As a result, we purchased a cheap beater from a friend to make it through the end of winter.
-The car had an air leak and would hardly heat up for his long drive to work.
+However, the car had an air leak and would hardly heat up for his 50-minute drive to work.
 Despite all these setbacks God was always faithful to provide just what we needed for the time being.

 However, we still have our share of disagreements and times where we irritate each other or say things we shouldn’t.
 I’m not ashamed to admit this because every relationship has its struggles.
 Conflict doesn’t have to be a bad thing.
 On the contrary, it should mature your relationship and reveal areas for improvement.
 If we never fought I wouldn’t know things in myself that I need to work on.
 I do consider myself a very self-aware person, but sometimes other people can identify things in yourself you are not aware of.
 At times this can be painful, which is part of the reason conflict arises.
 Once a couple can get past being defensive and blaming each other, humility and forgiveness can bring healing.

 Yes, the first year was hard.
 It was hard because of situations out of our control.
-Although I wouldn’t have chosen to go through these trials in James we are reminded to “count it all joy” because trials have a purpose of testing our faith and teaching perseverance which will make us mature, complete and not lacking anything.
+Although I wouldn’t have chosen to go through these trials in the book of James we are reminded to “count it all joy” because trials have a purpose of testing our faith and teaching perseverance which will make us mature, complete and not lacking anything.

 James 1:2-4 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.Let perseverance finish its work so that you may be mature and complete, not lacking anything.